“Acne Safe” Skincare Is Deceptive. Here’s What A Dermatologist Wants You To Know

 AdvertisementADVERTISEMENT

-If you’re a regular on TikTok, it’s likely you will have come across a handful of videos rounding up products that influencers and makeup and skincare enthusiasts have deemed either “acne safe” or “not acne safe”.
-You’ll spot cult favourites like CeraVe, The Ordinary and Byoma, among others, all arranged aesthetically in scrollable slides.
-Some of these videos feature disclaimers, which read that the products labelled “not acne safe” are likely to have one or more ingredients that “will cause an acne breakout”.
+If you’re a regular on TikTok, it’s likely you will have come across a handful of videos rounding up products that influencers and makeup and skincare enthusiasts have deemed either “acne safe” or “not acne safe.”
+You’ll spot cult favorites like CeraVe, The Ordinary, and Byoma, among others, all arranged aesthetically in scrollable slides.
+Some of these videos feature disclaimers, which read that the products labeled “not acne safe” are likely to have one or more ingredients that “will cause an acne breakout.”
 Others don’t.
 So what does “acne safe” mean — and is it trustworthy?

 @healthyskindupe Replying to @⭐️ Byoma edition!🫶 #byomaskincare #fyp #beauty #acneskin #acneproneskin #acnesafe #skincare #skinhealth ♬ Yes im drinking whiskey - 🪐